olegantonyan/mpz/README.md

 - 3-column UI to quickly create playlists from folders and switch between them;
 - Native C++/Qt UI - fast and responsive;
+- Drag-n-drop files and folders from file manager;
 - Internet radio in `m3u` and `pls` formats;
 - CUE sheets, with seamless playback of single-file albums;
 - Tag editor;